hmrc/individual-losses-api/resources/public/api/conf/2.0/docs/overview.md

-This API allows taxpayers to provide financial data for their Brought Forward Losses and Loss Claims.
-For Brought forward losses a developer can:
+This API allows developers to provide financial data for Brought Forward Losses and Loss Claims.
+For Brought Forward losses a developer can:
 * provide a list of brought forward losses
 * create a new brought forward loss
 * show a single brought forward loss